 The bad guy in one episode of Murder, She Wrote is first shown to be a Jerk Ass when he doesn't recognize Jessica, assumes she's nobody important, and treats her very rudely.
 He makes it worse by trying to apologize later, explaining that "I didn't realize you were somebody."
 She coolly informs him that in Cabot Cove, it's standard procedure "to be polite even to nobodies."
 (However, he didn't commit the murder despite looking for the whole episode like he or his sleazy assistant did.)

 Scandal: President Fitzgerald Grant, according to Morris the guard.

 Played both ways in The Thick of It.
-The ministers in charge treat their subordinates horribly, and Malcolm and Jamie have no problem hurling truckloads of abuse their own underlings (though these almost always deserve it).
+The ministers in charge treat their subordinates horribly, and Malcolm and Jamie have no problem hurling truckloads of abuse towards their own underlings (though these almost always deserve it).
 The Caledonian Mafiosos are both however kind and friendly to non-politicians, such as cleaners and drivers, and seem to concentrate their abuse on those who make it clear they're only in it for themselves.